Arnaud-Gagner/ColloLog/README.md

 ## Contributions

-At this time, ColloLog is not accepting external contributions, but we welcome feedback and suggestions!
+At this time, ColloLog is not accepting external contributions, but feel free to publish issues!